fenago/nlp-fundamentals/lab_guides/Lab_1.md

     ```
-    sentence = "We are reading a book published by Packt which is based out of Birmingham."
+    sentence = "We are reading a book published by Fenago which is based out of Birmingham."
     ```